Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Introduction

 We organize the presentation of these theoretical findings as follows.
 In Section~\ref{sec:model}, we describe the model and assumptions in detail.
 Section~\ref{sec:main} contains the announced central limit results.
+In addition, we assess the practical relevance of these theoretical results in a simulation study, presented in Section~\ref{sec:simstudy}.
+While confirming the expected rate of convergence, the simulations show that in finite samples convergence to the actual form of the asymptotic distribution is slow, even in relatively simple settings.
+This is partly due to the extreme value setting and also due to the intrinsic difficulty of working with long memory time series, which is pronounced already at central levels.
 Section~\ref{sec:discussion} finally discusses our findings and perspectives for future work.
-The proofs of all the results are deferred to the Appendix.
+The proofs of all the results are deferred to an online Supplementary Material document.